mengluchu/deep_learning/README.md

-# Study of deep learning in air pollution
+# Etude: deep learning in air pollution

 Exploration of air pollution mapping and others.
 The very initial motivation is to learn the road-no2 relationships automatically than using buffers

 * data_arrange.py: gather data, the original data are pcrastermaps of roads in 25 m buffer at coordinates of ground stations
-* cnnap: explore a  simple deep cnn structure with augumentation, different batchsize, structure, activation, pooling strateg.
+* cnnap.py: explore a  simple deep cnn structure with augumentation, different batchsize, structure, activation, pooling strategies.
+* airbase_oaq.csv: ground stations for global air pollution mapping, currently not including Australia.

 #### current findings